-Norfolk and Waveney CCGs will fund controlled SI joint injections for the diagnosis of SI joint pain when all the following criteria are met:
+Norfolk and Waveney Integrated Care Board (ICB) will fund image-guided controlled SI joint injections for the management of SI joint pain when all the following criteria are met:

 SI Joint Injections for diagnostic purposes

 1) The patient has had a comprehensive multidisciplinary pain management assessment and all conservative management options (physiotherapy treatments and guided exercise programmes, pharmacotherapy including analgesia and muscle relaxants) have been tried and failed

 2) The patient is suffering with non-radicular low back with duration of pain of at least 3 months

 3) An MDT or a pain specialist or MSK Physician / GPSI (with back pain assessment, diagnostic and treatment skills) has assessed the patient and is of the opinion that a SI joint is the most likely cause of pain

 4) The pain has resulted in documented moderate to significant impact on daily functioning (a loss of physical function of 40% or greater as assessed by Oswestry Disability Index or similar)